 APRA (the Australian Prudential Regulatory Authority) has fundamentally changed the ability to investment in property since began proactively enforcing policy changes on banks since April 2015.
 The regulator has been actively trying to alter how much investment lending banks provide, as well in recent history how much debt in Australia is on interest only terms.
 This has resulted in lenders putting in policies to reduce the borrowing capacity of property investors through stress testing of existing loans (in most cases by increasing the estimated repayments of loans by over 200% than previously) – which has resulted in investors prematurely running out of borrowing capacity to purchase further investment properties and being denied interest only renewals on their existing loans as lenders deny they have sufficient affordability.

 All hope is not lost however, with this evolving environment we as investors just need to become more sophisticated in our strategy by planning for these challenges from day one.
-Using the right tools and strategies available, it’s still possible to build a strong investment property portfolio over the long term to assist with your retirement goals.
+Using the right tools, strategies and partnering with the right finance professionals, it’s still possible to build a strong investment property portfolio over the long term to assist with your retirement goals.

 Summary of the challenges in the current environment: